‘This Is Us’ Spoilers: Jack’s Death Gets More Obvious As Season Finale Nears

 WARNING: The following may contain spoilers as to how Milo Ventimiglia’s character Jack might have died in This Is Us.

-With just one more episode to go before Season 1 ends, we now closer to knowing the possible cause of Jack’s death in This Is Us.
-One thing is for sure, the season finale next week is going to “destroy” fans if this last episode is anything to go by.
+With just one more episode to go before Season 1 ends, we are now closer to knowing the possible cause of Jack’s death in This Is Us.
+One thing is for sure; the season finale next week is going to “destroy” fans if the latest episode is anything to go by.

-E!
-Online reveals that they are not too happy with how This Is Us hinted Jack’s death.
-The hour-long emotional rollercoaster left fans hanging as to when the truth and reason about Jack’s death will be out.
-Seeing Jack driving a car in the last This Is Us episode is like waiting for the inevitable to happen, but didn’t happen.
-There’s also cause for concern when Randall (Sterling Brown) shared his dream about Jack and William (Ron Cephas Jones) meeting together and sharing stories.
-With William’s death and Jack’s death both, This Is Us fans who watched that part surely spent a good deal of tissue and took deep breaths to calm down.

 Together again! #MyTwoDads #ThisIsUs???????????????????? pic.twitter.com/zqlo84N9St